rizdiaprilian/MLOps_Zoomcamp/UK_house_price/README.md

 - Deployment from AWS S3 and MLFlow with Flask application
 - Monitoring with MongoDB, Evidently

+### **Preparing Environment**

+Environemt setting used here is `Pipfile` as the purpose is to gain better module utilization specified for this project.
+To launch the environment in `UK_house_price` directory, steps to be followed through are:
+1) Run `pipenv install scikit-learn pandas prophet --version==3.9`. `Pipfile` and `Pipfile.lock` shall appear that collection of modules.
+2) Enter the environment with command `pipenv shell`

 ## **Fitting Prophet Model**

 Prophet is used to capture forecasting capability on increasing trend of UK house price.
 Provided below are training and prediction at baseline stage.